 Are you considering whether your company requires a VMS or an MSP to assist in managing your contingent workforce?
-This article examines how a managed service provider (MSP) and a vendor management system (VMS) can collaborate to enhance your management program.
+This article examines the difference between a VMS and an MSP and how they can collaborate to enhance your management program.

 Are you still using manual spreadsheets?